 Rudolph Herzog is an award-winning director, producer and writer.
-His BBC/ARD documentary on humour in Hitler's Third Reich sold internationally and his book DEAD FUNNY on the same subject was named a book of the year by THE ATLANTIC.
+His BBC/ARD documentary on humour in the Third Reich sold internationally and his book DEAD FUNNY on the same subject was named a book of the year by THE ATLANTIC.

 His second book, the critically acclaimed SHORT HISTORY OF NUCLEAR FOLLY, was published in the U.K., the U.S. and Canada.
 A documentary by Rudolph based on the book was featured on ARTE and NETFLIX.
 He helmed a National Geographic special on polar explorer Roald Amundsen and THE AGENT on the spy Werner Stiller.

 Rudolph is currently expanding into fiction with his feature film HOW TO FAKE A WAR - starring Katherine Parkinson and Jay Pharoah - released, and his book GHOSTS OF BERLIN published internationally.